It’s been a long year for Disneyland fans, but “The Happiest Place On Earth” is finally set to reopen its doors.

 “It’s the final sign that things are getting back to normal for the Disney company,” Robert Niles, editor of ThemeParkInsider.com, told CNN Business of the reopening.
 “Having Walt Disney’s original park closed, even with the others being open, was still a reminder that something was amiss.”

-Although Disney World and other Disney parks have been able to reopen recently, the months of closures led to big layoffs, with the company shedding more than 32,000 employees.
-Disney’s resort unit had employed more than 170,000 workers globally, but the company has not released updated numbers since the layoffs.
+Though Disney World and other Disney parks have been able to reopen, the months of closures led to big layoffs with the company shedding more than 32,000 employees.
+Disney’s resort unit had employed more than 170,000 people around the world, but it has not released updated numbers since the layoffs.

 The Disneyland reopening is “phased and subject to change” based on evolving guidance from authorities.
 The reopening date comes after the state of California said earlier this month that it would allow amusement parks to reopen with limited capacity starting on April 1.

 Disney said the Grand Californian, a hotel located on Disneyland property, will reopen April 29.
 The resort’s other hotels, Disney’s Paradise Pier Hotel and the Disneyland Hotel, will “reopen at a later date.”